 We will go through the steps how to install Trumpet Winsock 3.0 revision D on your Windows 3.1 computer.
 We will also configure typical settings for dial-up over PPP.
 I have not tested other version of Trumpet Winsock, so your mileage may vary if you use other versions.
 For the sake of this tutorial, we will also install Netscape Navigator 3.0, but you're free to use any web browser.

 Please make sure you have VModem set up and running first before attempting the following steps!

-Windows 3.x does't come with native support for Windows Sockets (Winsock) and TCP/IP, so the first step is to install a program called Trumpet Winsock that will provide these services for the operating system.
+Windows 3.x doesn't come with native support for Windows Sockets and TCP/IP, but Microsoft has added TCP/IP support in a separate download, and a program called Trumpet Winsock will also provide these services for the operating system including PPP connectivity which we need.
 This software is shareware.
 The company is still active if you would like to register the software.
 See http://www.trumpet.com.au/

 pi@raspberrypi:/ $ cd /boot/vmodem pi@raspberrypi:/boot/vmodem $ sudo ./vmodem.sh Virtual Modem bootstrap for PPP link v1.1 Connection speed set to 57600 baud TYPE HELP FOR COMMANDS READY.

 If you would like to change the number you dial, you can rename the 1.sh script to <your number>.sh

 You will need to download and install a web browser before you can browse web sites.
 You can choose any browser you like.
 For the sake of this tutorial, I've chosen Netscape 3.0 Gold Edition for Windows 3.1.